Mircho/tanksensor/README.md

 ## Using make

 - make build
+    - for building the project
 - make localflash
+    - for flashing over a wire
+- make flash
+    - for OTA over http

+To change device name pass a DEVICE_ID option to make:

+DEVICE_ID=my_trinket make build

 ### Debug